ossmith/HARE/README.md

 pip3 install .
 ```

-You will then need to download a VEP genome cache if you have not already done so.
-Find the right cache and install using the instructions [here](https://ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache).
+*You will then need to download a VEP genome cache if you have not already done so.* Find the right cache and install using the instructions [here](https://ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache).
+Ensembl recommends that you use the same cache version as your VEP install version (hare-env includes v105).
 Note that the first time you run the tool after downloading the cache, it will need to do some configuration that will slow down the pipeline.
 This will only take place the first time you use a given cache.

-Finally, you can test the install using the provided example files and reference assets.
-The command is:
+Included reference assets can be extracted with:
 ```
 tar xvf hare.reference.assets.tar.gz
-gunzip reference_assets/UCSC.GRCh37.autosomes.annotation.bed.gz
-hare intersect -g example_files/exampleGWAS.tsv -e reference_assets/harsRichard2020.GRCh37.bed -r reference_assets/UCSC.GRCh37.autosomes.annotation.bed -n 100 -o hare.test
-hare sigtest -i hare.test.intersections
 ```

 ## Commands